crickets-and-comb/bfb_delivery_desktop/README.md

     npm run dist
 ```

-Once the build completes, the installation file will be in the ``dist/`` folder.
+Once the build completes, it will have created a ``dist/`` folder in your project files if it didn't already exist, and the installation file will be in there.
 For a Mac, it will be a ``.dmg`` file, for Windows a ``.exe``, and a ``.AppImage`` file for Linux.
 Just run the file as you would for any downloaded app-installation file on your machine.